5 Trends Defining the

 A staggering 77% of employees believe it is important for companies

-conversations around race and social issues to occur
+to allow difficult conversations around race and social issues to occur

 at work.